graysky2/sleepnoise/README.md

 % sleepnoise
 Usage: /usr/local/bin/sleepnoise [-r <# of 15 sec repeats>] [-n <white|pink>]
 ```
-The -r switch is required and is an interger value that corresponds to the number of repeats you want.
+The -r switch is required and is an integer value that corresponds to the number of repeats you want.
 Since both test clips are 15 seconds long, a value of 1 will play for 15 sec (1 repeat).
 To run for 1 min, use a value of 4.
 To run for 1 hour, use a value of 240.

 The -n switch is optional.
 If nothing is specified, the white noise clip is played.
 To hear the pink noise clip, use a value of pink.